What is chlorine?

 Chlorine helps make our water drinkable!
 You likely will only find small traces of chlorine in most freshwater systems.

-If you see levels of chlorine in your water, you may be near a water treatment plant, or close to someone dumping pool water.
+If you read your test results and note levels of chlorine in your water, you may be near a water treatment plant, or close to someone dumping pool water.
+Runoff from common domestic water uses, such as watering gardens, car washing, swimming pool draining, and driveway or road flushing, can all carry chlorine some distance, and end up in our lakes, rivers, and streams.

 Water Rangers protocol for measuring chlorine in freshwater